 Welcome to my site!
-I will write here about Arch Linux, open source, my Nokia N9(00), Raspberry Pi and other stuff that interests me.
+I will write here about Arch Linux, open source, my Jolla Devices, Raspberry Pi and other stuff that interests me.
 Have fun looking around!
 If you have questions, suggestions or corrections feel free to leave a comment or send me an email.

 As you may or may not know, I have a private package repository with some of the AUR-Packages I use frequently.
 Since today, I have activated Package-Signing for this Repo.